arbalet-project/arbapi/README.md

 # Arbalet Pi
 The repository contains scripts to setup a Raspberry Pi as an Arbalet workstation.

+## Hardware wiring
+The default configuration considers that you're using the `SPI MOSI (GPIO 10)` pin to connect your LED strip.
+Here is how to connect the input side of the WS2812B strip:

+* red: power supply +5V
+* green or yellow: GPIO 10 (data pin)
+* black: power supply GND

+Although the Pi and the strips are not using the same high level voltage, experience shows that this works fine anyway, but any serious project should add a level shifter on the data pin.
+However you might experience artifacts (flashes) with this technique.

+The install procedure hereunder will configure your Pi for `GPIO 10`.
+You can always modify the [configuration file](https://github.com/arbalet-project/arbasdk/tree/master/arbalet/config) afterwards to use an Arduino connected to your Pi instead, or even PWM on `GPIO 18` (WIP, but requires root access).

 ## Authorized SSH keys (optional)
-Before running the script, eventually add SSH keys to the file `authorized_keys` to be able to connect to the Arbalet Pi from your workstation without password prompt.
+Before running the script, optionally add SSH keys to the file `authorized_keys` to be able to connect to the Arbalet Pi from your workstation without password prompt.
 Run the command below on your workstation to get the public key to be pasted in `authorized_keys`:
 ```
 cat ~/.ssh/id_rsa.pub